 Eucharistic Minister of Holy Communion

 Extraordinary Ministers of Holy Communion assist the priest in the sharing of communion at Masses and communion services.
 To become an Extraordinary minister at St. Luke, one must complete a training that includes both the theological and liturgical background for this ministry, as well as the practical aspects of assisting in the sharing of communion.
-Training is not offered each year, but is prominently announced when it is available.
+Training is typically offered twice each year, and is prominently announced when it is available.

 EMHC Guidelines (PDF)

-Seeking friendly individuals, couples and families for our brand new Greeter Ministry!
+Seeking friendly individuals, couples and families for our Ministers of Hospitality!

 This is an exciting, important ministry at St. Luke as we focus on hospitality and strengthening our faith community.